citp/privacy-policy-historical/t/th/the/thecompleteuniversityguide.co.uk.md

 **Third party cookies**

-Please note that third parties (including, for example, advertising networks and providers of external services like web traffic analysis services) may also use cookies, over which we have no control.
+Please note that third parties (for example advertising networks and external service providers such as web traffic analysis services) may also use cookies, over which we have no control.
 These cookies are likely to be analytical/performance cookies or targeting cookies.

 **Cookie name    ** | **Type** | **Purpose**
 ---|---|---